 Shuri (Letitia Wright), who is seemingly confirmed as our next Black Panther, won’t have to bear the burden of safeguarding Wakanda on her own.
 In addition to the warriors who fought valiantly beside her brother in the past — Nakia (Lupita Nyong’o), Okoye (Danai Gurira), and M’Baku (Winston Duke) — a few new comrades have touched down just in time to join the fight.
 The latest trailer for Wakanda Forever offers glimpses of Aneka (Emmy winner Michaela Coel) and Riri Williams (newcomer Dominique Thorne).
 Though Aneka is a new face in the MCU, she’s no stranger to Wakanda.
 In Black Panther comics, the character is the powerful combat instructor for crown's all-women guard, the Dora Milaje.
 She’s also Black Panther's first queer character, known to have a romantic relationship with fellow Dora Milaje soldier Ayo (played by Florence Kasumba in the MCU).

 Riri Williams, on the other hand, isn’t a Wakanda native, but she’s going to play a huge role in the fight against Namor and Atlantis.
 Though just a teenager, Riri is already known as one the smartest people in the world, and her genius-level intellect attracted the attention of the late Tony Stark (Robert Downey, Jr.).
 Under Tony’s mentorship, she developed his Iron Man technology beyond even what he was capable of and is now saving the world under the moniker of Ironheart.
 What’s a super-genius from Chicago doing all the way in Wakanda in the middle of a war anyway?
 We’re about to find out.

-Black Panther: Wakanda Forever hits Australian cinemas on November 10, 2022.
+Black Panther: Wakanda Forever hits theaters on November 11, 2022.